BedrockStreaming/tech.bedrockstreaming.com/_posts/2014-01-25-how-we-use-statsd.md

 # What is it ?

-Stasd is node daemon allowing you to send metrics (increment values and add timers) over UDP.
-The fire and forget feature is great for reducing the risk of introducing latency in your application.
+StatsD is a Node.Js daemon allowing you to send metrics (increment values and  timers) over UDP.
+The fire and forget feature of UDP is great for reducing the risk of introducing latency or crashes in your application.

 Statsd is [open sourced by etsy](https://github.com/etsy/statsd/).
-In our configuration, we use severals statsd dameons and aggregate metrics on graphite - one point per minute.
-Many servers allows us to scale, cause we dont sample the data at all.
+In our configuration, we use severals statsd deamons and aggregate metrics on graphite - one point per minute.
+Many servers allows us to scale, cause we don't sample the data at all.

 Client side, we use a simple consistent hashing algorithm to dispatch metrics for a statsd node on the same server.